hollaex/hollaex-apidoc/source/index.html.md

 Event | Description
 --------- | -----------
 orderbook | Notification with orderbook symbol and data update.
 To subscribe to a specific pair, you can pass the pair after a colon.
-Ex: `orderbook:xht-usdt`. trades | Notification with trade data.
+Ex: `orderbook:xht-usdt`. trade | Notification with trade data.
 To subscribe to a specific pair, you can pass the pair after a colon.
 Ex: `trade:xht-usdt`.

 ## Public Updates